xlite-dev/xlite-cli/README_EN.md

 - **Image Matting**: RobustVideoMatting, MODNet, etc.
 - **Image Stylization**: Photo to cartoon, fast style transfer, etc.
 - **Image Classification**: EfficientNet, MobileNetV2, ResNet, etc.
+- **Image Generation**: Currently supports TXT2IMG and IMG2IMG, with plans to add LORA and ControlNet functionality in the future

 ## Quick Start

 1. Download the latest version from [Releases](https://github.com/xlite-dev/lite.ai.toolkit-exe/releases)
 2. Extract the files
-3. Run the executable file `lite.ai.toolkit-exe`
+3. Run the executable file `xlite-cli`
-4. Select the desired AI function through the interface and upload an image or video
+4. Select the desired algorithm using command-line parameters
-5. Click "Run" to get the AI processing results
+5. Specify input and output to get the final result

 ## System Requirements

-- **Operating System**: Windows 10/11, Linux, macOS
+- **Operating System**: Currently supports Linux
 - **RAM**: At least 4GB (8GB or more recommended)
-- **Storage**: At least 1GB of available space
+- **Storage**: At least 10GB of available space
 - **GPU**: Optional, NVIDIA graphics card with CUDA support for better performance

 ## License